-Lab : Performance and Communication
+Lab: Performance and Communication

 - Implementing a Caching Strategy

 - Managing state

 - Two-Way communication

+- After completing this module, students will be able to:

-• Implement caching in a Microsoft ASP.NET Core application.
+- Implement caching in a Microsoft ASP.NET Core application.

-- Use state management technologies to improve the client experience, by providing a consistent experience for the user. - Implement two-way communication by using SignalR, allowing the server to notify the client when important events occur.
+- Use state management technologies to improve the client experience, by providing a

+- consistent experience for the user.

+- Implement two-way communication by using SignalR, allowing the server to notify the

+- client when important events occur.